 Welcome to Shipyard!

-Shipyard is an Entity Component System focused on usability and speed.
-ECS is a great way to organize logic and data.
+Shipyard is an Entity Component System focused on usability and flexibility.

 1. Elegant approach for humans